Patrick Salameh: The key witness

 The investigators suspected early on that a serial killer was rampant in Marseille, as he kidnapped and killed victims fitting the same profile - foreign prostitutes.
-However, they had no clues, and no potential suspects.

-However, a revelation soon disrupted the course of investigation.
-A Moroccan prostitute, Soumia El Kandadi, named a man whom she suspected could be responsible for the killings - Patrick Salameh, who on the night of October 5–6, abducted and raped her in his home.
-When he finished with her, El Kandadi noticed that a lifeless body lied in her attacker's bathtub, with Salameh informing her that "this is the fate [he reserves] for women who don't obey [him]."
+However, a revelation soon disrupted the course of the investigation.
+A Moroccan prostitute, Soumia El Kandadi, named a man whom she suspected could be responsible for the killings - Patrick Salameh, who on the night of 5–6 October, abducted and raped her in his home.
+When he finished with her, El Kandadi noticed that a lifeless body lay in her attacker's bathtub, with Salameh informing her that "this is the fate [he reserves] for women who don't obey [him]."

 Soumia's statements put investigators on the trail for Salameh.
 Soon after, another clue reinforced their suspicions.
 The telephone of one of the prostitutes continued to transmit a signal after her disappearance.
-The police located the signal's source in Marseille: it was a child, which claimed to have been given a SIM card by a certain Patrick Salameh.
+The police located the signal's source in Marseille: it was a child, which claimed to have been given a SIM card by Patrick Salameh.

-Patrick Salameh took his victims' SIM cards and later gave them away, a technique which made the police believe that the missing were still alive, since their telephone numbers continued to emit a localizable signal.
+Patrick Salameh took his victims' SIM cards and later gave them away, a technique which made the police believe that the missing were still alive since their telephone numbers continued to emit a localizable signal.

 The search

 The investigators, in an attempt to locate the bodies, searched Salameh's residency in Saint-Mitre, in Marseille's northern districts.
-They were aided by Soumia, whom guided them to the place where she had seen the corpse of a woman, leading them to Salameh's studio apartment adjacent to his main home.
-Although investigators couldn't find any bodies, they found DNA from all three missing women, as well as some of their personal possessions such as jewelry and underwear.
+They were aided by Soumia, who guided them to the place where she had seen the corpse of a woman, leading them to Salameh's studio apartment adjacent to his main home.
+Although investigators couldn't find any bodies, they found DNA from all three missing women, as well as some of their personal possessions such as jewellery and underwear.
 Prostitutes often frequented the apartment, but no traces of blood were discovered.

 During the pre-trial hearings, Salameh denied killing the prostitutes and remained silent.
 The bodies were never recovered.